-Robust debate and contestation of ideas are both healthy and necessary in a democracy, and so the more nominees there are and the more diverse these candidates are, the better.
+Robust debate and contestation of ideas are both healthy and necessary in a democracy.
+So the more nominees there are and the more diverse these candidates are, the better.

 Open Caucuses or Primary Elections

 We can choose who the best candidate is by organising our own open caucus or primary election in the ward.
-Choose people with experience to manage the process and choose people with standing to verify the results in a way that builds trust.
+We can choose people with experience to manage the process and choose people with standing in a way that builds trust.

 A caucus is unique because everybody who wants to vote has to be present.
-We vote by standing in an area of the room with the other supporters voting for the same nominee as us.
+We vote in these caucuses by standing in an area of the room with the other supporters voting for the same nominee as us.
 The nominee with the least supporters is dropped from the list and their supporters are given the opportunity to support their next preferred nominee.
-Essentially you repeat this, transferring votes until it is clear which nominee has the support of a majority of people, rather than just a plurality of votes (more than anyone else).
+Essentially you repeat this, transferring votes until it is clear which nominee has the support of a majority of people..
 We’ll need to think carefully about access and inclusion to make sure that everyone can get involved.